Skip to main content

 The older sister loved the role of The Angel.
 She told me that, back then, everyone really did try to have a good time, despite what was going on, just like The Angel encouraged.

 Matthew Bourne’s Cinderella is fantastic.
-I was swept away to a terrifying, lively time in history where the only real choice one had was to dance with abandon and surrender one's self to the hunky Angel of Fate.
+I was swept away to a terrifying, lively time in history where the only real choice people had was to dance with abandon and surrender themselves to the hunky Angel of Fate.

 Comments